MadhavGarg-mg/Panda_coursework/doc/doc.md

 Version Control
 --------------
-Version control has become my favorite feature on GitHub.
+Version control has become my favourite feature on GitHub.
 I like version control as it is a vital tool when it comes to coding, previously if I changed some code, and it developed a bug, I was only able to reach the initial stage by using ctrl + Z repeatedly.
 Now, using version control I can avoid that by referring to previous versions directly.